Moe-hacker/ce-lang/README.md

 ```c
 foo(bar() :<, buz());
 ```
 Then remove your brain.
 The only way to implement this is to use gnu extension `({ ... })` or even something like in-place ffi, and this is not a good idea.
-C didn't defined the order of evaluation for bar() and buz(), and if bar() allocates a resource, will recycling it in :< be conflict with foo()'s logic?
+C spec didn't defined the order of evaluation for bar() and buz(), and if bar() allocates a resource, will recycling it in :< be conflict with foo()'s logic?
 And the generated code will be unreadable and un-auditable after that, considering the error-handler is a dangerous side-effect, as an accuountable tail, cwte should never try that.
 And if you expect complex AST parsing, cwte might never do that.
 The more complex features means the more complex bugs, and you will get many weird bugs if you don't have enough PLT knowledge and a good test coverage.
 # ::::< Project structure: